Star Awards for YES 933 Best Speech

 The Star Awards for YES 933 Best Speech was an award presented annually at the Star Awards, a ceremony that was established in 1994.
 It is presented by YES 933, a Mediacorp radio station since 1990.

 The category was introduced in 2011, at the 17th Star Awards ceremony; Qi Yuwu received the award and it is given in honour of a Mediacorp artiste who has delivered an outstanding speech in the Star Awards.
 The winners are selected by a majority vote from a team of judges employed by Mediacorp.

 Since its inception, the award was given to six artistes.
 Elvin Ng is the most recent winner in this category.

+The award has been discontinued since 2017.